matrix-org/synapse/docs/specification.rst

   This section is a work in progress.

 ..
 TODO-doc kegan
-    - What is a power level?
-How do they work?
-Defaults / required levels for X. How do they change as people join and leave rooms?
-What do you do if you get a clash?
-Examples.
-    - List all actions which use power levels (sending msgs, inviting users, banning people, etc...)
     - Room config - what is the event and what are the keys/values and explanations for them.
       Link through to respective sections where necessary.
 How does this tie in with permissions, e.g. give example of creating a read-only room.